Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/dataops/README.md

 Tokenization and hash functions can be used to pseudonymize data.

-Azure Data Factory data flows can be used for this.
+*Data Factory data flows* can be used for this.

 ### Encryption + *Dictionary* ###
 In this case you protect your data with an encryption key and only the people within the *Dictionary* of this data storage will be able to use the key.
-This key could be held in an Azure KeyVault.
+This key could be held in an *Azure KeyVault*.

 __NOTE:This is not a valid GDPR "protection" mechanism because it "only" protects the access to the data, not the data itself__